 Paragraph (a) only allows Pontian Greek-Australians to honour the memory of the genocide.
 What about the other Greek-Australians who had relatives who were massacred in places such as Thrace, Constantinople and Smyrna?
 The use of the term Pontian Greek-Australians is also confusing.
 One would assume they are referring to Greek-Australians of Pontic heritage.

 Paragraph (b) condemns the genocide of the Pontian Greeks and other Christian minorities.
 The other Christian minorities mentioned here includes the Greeks from Thrace, Smyrna, Constantinople and other Greek communities in the Ottoman Empire.
 They were persecuted on an equal par with the Pontus Greeks, yet their memory is placed last and in a different category.

 Paragraph (e) acknowledges the humanitarian effort of South Australians towards the victims and survivors of the Pontian Genocide.
 One would highly doubt that South Australians only gave humanitarian relief to Pontus Greeks.
 Again relief to other Greeks is not mentioned.

 The motion which was passed yesterday was poorly worded and placed one group's suffering (the Pontus Greeks) ahead of other Greeks.
-It is by no means a reflection of the suffering of all Greeks and therefore Greeks should be extremely disappointed.
-It's also another example of why the genocide of the Greeks of the Ottoman Empire should be internationally referred to as The Greek Genocide.
+It is by no means a reflection of the suffering of all Greeks and therefore Greeks should be disappointed.
+It's also another example of why the genocide of the Greeks of the Ottoman Empire should be internationally referred to as the Greek Genocide.
 With the use of this single term, Pontus Greeks would not be placing their suffering ahead of other Greeks as they have clearly done once again.

 For more information on The Greek Genocide visit: